Footsteps Counselling

 Gym is for a healthy body - Therapy is for a healthy mind

-and around 95% feel they have made significant progress after six
+session and around 95% feel they have made significant progress

 Inclusive personalised follow up materials & resources